Skip to content

 Second line

-Add multiple parts in a single call:
+Pass multiple arguments to add() in a single call:

 Conjoiner adding multiple parts